brokerichard's almanac

 I choose not to participate

-I have many more years under my belt than most of the readers of this blog.
+I have many more years under my belt than most of the

 If I may give you some sage advice: